sean-m-mckay/mds_sm_pycounts/README.md

 # mds_sm_pycounts

-A package for counting words in a text file
+A cool package for counting words in a text file

 ## Installation